Boozhoo/hello! My name is Niiyokamigaabaw Deondre Smiles. Niiyokamigaabaw translates to “Stands on Four Earths” in my people’s language, Ojibwemowin.

 My pronouns are he/them, and my Ojibwemowin pronoun is wiin.
 I am of Ojibwe, Black, and Swedish descent and am a citizen of the Leech Lake Band of Ojibwe.
 I am an Indigenous geographer whose research interests include Indigenous geographies/epistemologies, science and technology studies, and tribal cultural resource preservation/protection.

-I am a Postdoctoral Research Fellow in the School of the Environment at the University of Toronto.
-I also hold positions as an Adjunct Professor at the Institute for Resources, Environment and Sustainability (IRES) at the University of British Columbia and in the School of Humanities at Bemidji State University.
+I also hold the position of Adjunct Professor at the Institute for Resources, Environment and Sustainability (IRES) at the University of British Columbia.

 I received my bachelor’s degree in Geography (2013) from Saint Cloud State University, a master’s degree in global indigenous studies (2016) from the University of Minnesota Duluth, and a Ph.D. in Geography (2020) from Ohio State University, where I also spent a year (2020-21) as a President’s Postdoctoral Scholar in the Department of History.